drewdaga/csv-intersection/README.md

 # csv-intersection
 Print the intersection of two CSV files

-A very naive python script that compares every cell of one csv to every cell of another and returns the list of similar cells.
-More than sufficient for now and don’t need to worry about them changing the order of columns or anything.
+A naive python script that compares every cell of one csv to every cell of another and returns the list of similar cells.
+Thrown together to generate list of SPACs with options.

 Usage:
 ```